University of the Elderly Regulations

 Registration

-- Payment of the amount of €10,00, in cash or by bank transfer, in the account of CAIXABANK: ES28 2100 6428 2813 0016 7165
+- Payment of the amount of €10,00, in cash or by bank transfer, to the CAIXABANK account: ES28 2100 6428 2813 0016 7165

-Director: Jose Manuel Azcona Pastor
+Director: José Manuel Azcona Pastor

 You can expand this information on the website www.urjc.es/data-protection for each treatment of the Rey Juan Carlos University.